ryanpcmcquen/image-ultimator/README.md

     imgult

 P.S.
-You may feed different qualities to imgult by running it like so (0-100, default is 90, only applies to JPGs & JPEGs):
+You may feed different qualities to imgult by running it like so (0-100, default is 91, only applies to JPGs):

     imgult 70